bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 This does complicate constraints where we previously had nested function applications, such as $(3)$ and $(5)$.
 Here, the idea is similar to the [alternative formulation](#stepwise-composition) of $(3)$: we constrain the result of the outer function application depending on the result of the nested function application.
 However, without uninterpreted functions, some constraint simplification opportunities may become more obvious, too.
-Since the domain and value range of $\mathit{perm}$ are equal, the bijectivity constraint can be simplified to "different applications of $\mathit{perm}$ return distinct segments":
+Since the domain and value range of $\mathit{perm}$ are equal the bijectivity constraint can be simplified to "distinct applications of $\mathit{perm}$ return distinct segments":
 {{<highlight-file "aoc08.py" Python 201 224>}}

 As with the previous encodings, the rest of the code holds no surprises and is merely listed for the sake of completeness: